 What is Denture Relining?

 Over time the shape of your gums and the bones that support the dentures can change, which means they may no longer fit properly.
 Relining is a method of adjusting the internal part of the base of the dentures with an acrylic resin to correct their fit.
-This technique doesn't alter the appearance of the dentures; it simply adapts the base to suit the changing shape of your gums.
-The Clinical Dental Technician will take an impression of your gums using your dentures, so you will be without them whilst the new base is added.
+This technique doesn’t alter the appearance of the dentures; it simply adapts the base to suit the changing shape of your gums.
+The Clinical Dental Technician will take an impression of your gums using your dentures, and in some cases you will not need to be without them.

 The procedure involves: